Chaos and order

 Wave 6 of Kantar’s COVID-19 Barometer, which has interviewed more than 100,000 consumers in over 60 markets worldwide, finds that 60% of people say they are staying put for at least another month.
 Another 30-50% are vowing to wait at least 2-3 months or longer before returning to economic activities, such as (non-food) shopping, visiting restaurants or bars, travelling more widely, or visiting gyms or cinemas.
 Maslowian needs around safety and security remain unmet.
 Until people are ready to climb the pyramid to the next level, economic recovery may stagnate.
 But brands can play a positive role with the right knowledge — to nudge people up Maslow’s hierarchy of needs.

-To help brands better navigate COVID-19 complexity, Kantar research has identified six distinct Coronavirus Tribes – defined by the levels of worry that they are experiencing, their information consumption, how conscientiously they adhere to rules, and their trust in government.
+To help brands better navigate COVID-19 complexity, Kantar research has identified six distinct coronavirus segments – defined by the levels of worry that they are experiencing, their information consumption, how conscientiously they adhere to rules, and their trust in government.
 Our segmentation can help brands better plan, communicate, engage and innovate in ways that will encourage people with empathic understanding, and entice them to interact with brands in ways that will shorten the path to economic recovery.
-The Tribes segmentation informs a perspective of how each Tribe responds differently to stress and adversity, empowering businesses to better navigate consumer environment in the near and longer term.
+It informs a perspective of how each group responds differently to stress and adversity, empowering businesses to better navigate consumer environment in the near and longer term.

 - The Ostriches (12% of consumers): I just don’t see what the fuss is about, and I don’t really care either.

 - The Que Seras (Whatever will be, will be) (22%): I think all the rules are a bit excessive.

 - The Hibernators (12%): I accept the situation, and don’t need to be updated constantly.